holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(a)** You are acting in good faith to serve the Purpose or express the Accountabilities of some Role within the Organization, or of the overall Organization itself.
 - **(b)** You reasonably believe your action would resolve or prevent more Tension for the Organization than it would likely create.
-- **(c)** Your action would not cause the Organization to spend tangible resources, dispose of its assets, or limit its rights, beyond what you’re already authorized to so cause.
+- **(c)** Your action would not cause the Organization to spend its money, dispose of its assets, or limit its rights, beyond what you’re already authorized to so cause.
 - **(d)** If your action would violate any Policies or impact any Domains you aren't already authorized to impact, you reasonably believe that you can’t delay the action long enough to request any permissions normally required, or to propose a Governance change to allow your action, without losing much of its potential value.

 #### 2.7.2 Communication & Restoration